 Scheduling and Storage

-Managing your own life is challenging enough, but when you throw in your kids and your spouse's schedules, even a Palm Pilot could burn out.
+Managing your own life is challenging enough, but when you throw in your kids and your spouse's schedules, you could easily burn out.
 One effective way of keeping track of who is doing what, when, is to invest in an oversized combination cork and dry-erase board.
 I suggest hanging one in the kitchen by the fridge — a place even your husband can't miss.
 You can pick up simple inexpensive ones at your local dollar store, or you can order more elaborate, custom-sized and framed (to match your decor) boards at www.artconceptstore.com (I've used this store before and love it!).
 Dry-erase boards are valuable because you can jot down notes, reminders and other important information in one handy place.
 And unlike Post-It Notes, your notes will never get lost.

 Corkboards are a necessity for every busy family because they are multi-functional.
 You can tack up monthly calendars, school information and reminders and printouts of emergency numbers.

 Many websites offer free downloadable and printable blank calendars and phonebook templates (check out www.printfree.com).
 You can also hang keys on oversized push pins, jab your earrings in them when you come home from work (so that: your toddler won't have to resist the urge to pull them off and eat them) and tack up coupons you normally misplace shortly after clipping them from Sunday's paper.
 If you don't like the cluttered look of a corkboard, try placing it in the laundry room or another room that isn't frequented by guests but where you and your family can see and access it easily.

 When you are streamlining your family's calendar, a computer-generated calendar can be very handy.
 If you have older children or a technology-savvy family, you may enjoy using an online program to sync all your activities and events.